-2. Attach each 90° sheet metal elbow to one end of straight 8" pipe.
-Insert elbow into supply plenum of primary furnace with outlet pointing upward.
-Slip collar over straight end of 8" pipe and push up tight against supply plenum for a good air seal.
-See FIG. 1 & FIG. 5.
+2. Attach a 90° sheet metal elbow to one end of a straight 10" pipe of a length sufficient to project out over the DAKA furnace; insert this 90° elbow into supply plenum of primary furnace with outlet pointing upward.
+Slip plenum collar over straight end of 10" pipe and push up tight against supply plenum for a good air seal.

-IMPORTANT: The 90° elbows within the supply plenum forms a venturi to extract air from DAKA furnace when primary furnace blower comes on.
-An absence of these elbows will cause backpressure down the warm air pipe to the DAKA furnace, adversely affecting heat distribution, and possibly damaging the DAKA furnace.
-If space prohibits installation of 90° elbow as recommended, see FIG. 5 for alternate designs.
+IMPORTANT: The 90° elbow within the supply plenum forms a venturi to extract air from DAKA furnace when primary furnace blower comes on.
+An absence of this elbow will cause back pressure down the warm air pipe to the DAKA furnace, adversely affecting heat distribution and possibly damaging the DAKA furnace.
+If space prohibits installation of 90° elbow as recommended see Fig. 5 for alternate designs.